msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - No need to patch OS
   - Not associated with security groups

+ * Egress-Only Internet Gateway
+   - Simalar to NAT Gateway, this is a component of your VPC allows Amazon VPC to communicate with the Internet for **IPv6 traffic**.
+   - NOTE: This is **outbound** ONLY.
+        - It prevents internet IPv6 connection to your instance.
+Only your instance can connect outside world.
+   - The main difference between this and NAT Gateway is:
+        - This is one is for IPv6
+        - and NAT Gateways are for IPv4

  * Network Access Control Lists (NACL)
    - An NACL is a layer of security that acts as a firewall at the **SUBNET LEVEL**.
    - **NACL are stateless;